 Can this be resolved by having completely separate financials?
 Or is this lack of discipline just the way it is?
 We were raised very differently when it comes to money. — Freaked out by His Walmart Spending

 You’re better than this – than the promise of your relationship and the way you’ve sold yourself short – not because you make more money than Karl.
-You’re better than this because you’ve traded your scruples for someone whose redeeming qualities – if there are any – didn’t even warrant a mention in a letter to an advice columnist you think is harsh and attacks people.
+You’re better than this because you’ve traded your scruples for someone whose redeeming qualities – if there are any – didn’t even warrant a mention in your letter.
 Yes, you say your relationship is loving, but you give no examples of Karl actually acting lovingly and you give no details of any of his positive traits at all.
 You didn’t even try to defend him against my potential attacks – which you must have been expecting – beyond saying that he doesn’t blow his money on drinking or gambling and that when you go out, you take turns paying.
 Yay?

 Follow along on Facebook, and Instagram.